-In December 2000, we sold our remaining investment in America West Holdings Corporation, a company in which David Bonderman, one of our directors, holds a significant interest.
+In December 2000, we sold our remaining investment in America West Holdings Corporation, a company in which David Bonderman and William Price, two of our directors, indirectly control a significant voting interest.
 We and America West Airlines, Inc., a subsidiary of America West Holdings Corporation entered into a series of agreements during 1994 related to code-sharing and ground handling that have created substantial benefits for both airlines.
 The services provided are considered normal to the daily operations of both airlines.
 As a result of these agreements, we paid America West \$25 million, \$28 million and \$25 million in 2001, 2000 and 1999, respectively, and America West paid Continental \$30 million, \$33 million and \$31 million in 2001, 2000 and 1999, respectively.